Turkish ship starts energy search amid standoff with Greece

 Greek Foreign Minister Nikos Dendias is scheduled to meet with U.S. Secretary of State Mike Pompeo on Friday in Vienna, his ministry said Wednesday.
 Talks are to focus on Turkey’s actions and developments in the eastern Mediterranean.

-European Union foreign policy chief Josep Borrell tweeted on Wednesday that he was calling an extraordinary Foreign Affairs Council meeting for Friday, to discuss the situation in the eastern Mediterranean, as well as the presidential elections in Belarus and developments in Lebanon after a massive deadly explosion there.

-Greece had called for the emergency meeting over what it termed the “growing Turkish provocation and delinquency,” and Dendias would be participating via video link from Vienna.
+Greece has also called for an emergency meeting of the European Union’s Foreign Affairs Council to discuss what it said was the “growing Turkish provocation and delinquency.”

 Turkey announced that the Oruc Reis would be operating in the Mediterranean Sea between Cyprus and Greece until Aug.
 23. The vessel arrived in the area Monday morning, escorted by Turkish warships.
 Greek warships were in the area monitoring the Oruc Reis, and the military was on alert, officials said.